 Moonlight Basin in Montana is part of Big Sky Resort on the same ski area lift ticket.
 Put this Montana ski resort on your must ski list.
 Moonlight Basin, now referred to as Big Sky’s Northern Exposure, first opened in 2003, and offers 2,200 acres of skiing of its own for a total of 5,800 acres with parent Big Sky Resort.
-Moonlight lacks crowds and boasts beautiful scenery, a western flair and a bounty of terrain for every one in your family – serene to super steep in Headwater Bowl.
+Moonlight lacks crowds and boasts beautiful scenery, soft snow, a western flair and a bounty of terrain for every one in your family – serene to super steep in Headwater Bowl.

 Big Sky is now among the biggest ski resorts in America, behind only Whistler and Park City, with more terrain than Vail or Snowbird and Alta combined.
 In 2013, Big Sky and Yellowstone Club’s ownership company CrossHarbor acquired Moonlight Basin from Lehman Brothers, so this previously quiet (almost private) ski resort is about to get discovered.
 We suggest you take your family ski trip here before it lands on everyone’s ski bucket list.